 - 1. Cover page Adapt the standard dissertation cover page (as provided by the library) to reflect that this is a "Proposal for a Dissertation" rather than the "Dissertation" itself. - 2.
 Student C.V.
-Use a two-page format typical of those used for proposals to federal agencies such as NSF or NIH. - 3.
-Technical Abstract Prepare a one-page summary of the research question(s) to be investigated, the relevance of the research, the methods to be employed, and the anticipated outcomes. - 4.
-Outreach Abstract Prepare a one-paragraph summary of the proposed research that explains your research to a non-technical audience, appropriate for publication in general media.
-In lay terms, describe the research to be investigated, its relevance, methods to be employed, and the anticipated outcomes.
+Use a two-page format typical of those used for proposals to federal agencies such as NSF or NIH. - Technical Abstract Prepare a one-page summary of the research question(s) to be investigated, the relevance of the research, the methods to be employed, and the anticipated outcomes.

-- 5. Introduction Prepare a one-chapter introduction to the problem.
-Orient the reader to understand the social context of the problem through appropriate literature summary and citations, and summarize your proposed approach. - 6.
-Objectives Prepare a one-page statement of work and objectives to be achieved.
-It may be convenient to present the objectives either in bullet form or in graphical form as a series of interrelated tasks. - 7.
+- 4. Introduction Prepare a one-chapter introduction to the problem.
+Orient the reader to understand the technical context and the expected contribution of the problem to be addressed through appropriate literature summary and citations, and summarize your proposed approach. - Objectives Prepare a one-page statement of work and objectives to be achieved.
+It may be convenient to present the objectives either in bullet form or in graphical form as a series of interrelated tasks. - 6.
 Background Prepare a one-chapter literature review and, where necessary, a tutorial to orient the reader to the technical foundation upon which your research work will be built.
 The background should provide a clear introduction to the technical terminology and commonly accepted practices in the field.
 The literature review should provide a thorough assessment of the current state of the art, along with an assessment of unresolved questions in the research community.
-Use this foundation to clarify the unique contributions that will be made by the proposed dissertation research. - 8.
-Approach Prepare a one-chapter plan that articulates how the research will proceed in a methodical fashion from the foundation and context provided in the preceding sections.
-This chapter should clarify the materials, methods, models that are proposed to achieve the results expected. - 9.
+Use this foundation to clarify the unique contributions that will be made by the proposed dissertation research. - Approach Prepare a one-chapter plan that articulates how the research will proceed in a methodical fashion from the foundation and context provided in the preceding sections.
+This chapter should clarify the materials, methods, models that are proposed to achieve the results expected. - 8.
 Preliminary Results and Discussion Some exploratory research may be needed to confirm that the research area is relevant or promising, or to determine whether the work can be carried out in the allotted time.
-Although the preliminary results should not represent a large portion of the dissertation proposal, it is important relevant results to date be included in the proposal. - 10.
+Although the preliminary results should not represent a large portion of the dissertation proposal, it is important that relevant results to date be included in the proposal. - 9.
 Timetable Divide the work into major tasks, which may be listed in bullet form with descriptive detail.
-A Gantt chart is a very useful tool. - 11.
+A Gantt chart is a very useful tool. - 10.
 Budget The previous task breakdown can be used to determine costs.
 For many proposals, this section can be an estimate of the cost of materials and equipment.
-Include the cost of any services and machine time as well as items that are available at no cost. - 12.
-Appendices Use appendices to report extensive data tables, charts, source code, and large quantities of information that detract from the flow and continuity of the proposal body. - 13.
+Include the cost of any services and computing time as well as items that are available at no cost. - 11.
+Appendices Use appendices to report extensive data tables, charts, detailed mathematical proofs, source code, and large quantities of information that detract from the flow and continuity of the proposal body. - 12.
 References Your proposal should include a complete and thorough list of references that are relevant to your research topic.
-Follow reference guidelines established by IEEE, AIP, ACS, or others based on guidance from your research advisor and published in styles guides and manuals.
+Follow reference guidelines established by IEEE, ACM, or others based on guidance from your research advisor and published in styles guides and manuals.